Browned Butter and Sage Mushrooms with Polenta ~ elegant enough for a dinner party, but easy enough for every day!

-A mixture of fresh and dried mushrooms, along with some sage crisped up in browned butter, all sauteed in chicken stock and dry sherry, makes a quick earthy topping for creamy polenta.
+A mixture of fresh and dried mushrooms, along with some sage crisped up in browned butter, all sautéed in chicken stock and dry sherry, makes a quick earthy topping for creamy polenta.
+Can you say delicious?

 There are lots of different varieties of dried mushrooms, and all of them add really rich flavor to whatever you’re cooking.
 Mine are oyster mushrooms.
 You need to reconstitute them by soaking them in hot water or stock for about 30 minutes beforehand.

 Butter will brown easily on the stove, it just takes a few minutes over a medium heat, and the flavor is unmistakable.
 When you throw in some chopped fresh sage leaves it’s out of this world.